 Guidelines for the release of fisheries information [PDF, 359 KB]

-Important information for fishers with on-board cameras in the West Coast North Island (WCNI) area.
+Important information for fishers with on-board cameras in the WCNI area.

 Electronic monitoring of commercial fishing guide [PDF, 1.7 MB]